HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-12-Virtual-Coffee-Breaks.md

 Unanswered VCB requests won't pile up in your inbox and wait to be responded to.
 Just delete and ignore the request.
 That's the protocol.
-Of course you may come backt to these people by initiating a new VCB but there is no obligation.
+Of course you may come back to these people by initiating a new VCB but there is no obligation.
 Not even an implicit one.

-Feel free to suggest futher improvements to the protocol.
+Feel free to suggest further improvements to the protocol.